IHAC Impact & Advocacy

 IHAC staff and faculty have testified before legislative committees regarding proposed legislation impacting human and animal welfare, such as including animals in domestic violence protection orders.
 Our students have attended legislative sessions with Colorado Voters for Animals, and faculty and staff recently joined Colorado Gov. Jared Polis to announce Colorado Animal Welfare Day.

-IHAC Executive Director Philip Tedeschi and Affiliated Faculty Justin Marceau are inaugural members of the Colorado Governor's Council on Animal Protection (GCAP) established by Colorado Gov. Jared Polis to develop and implement innovative ideas related to animal welfare and protection.
+IHAC Director Emeritus Philip Tedeschi and University of Denver Faculty Justin Marceau are inaugural members of the Colorado Governor's Council on Animal Protection (GCAP) established by Colorado Gov. Jared Polis to develop and implement innovative ideas related to animal welfare and protection.

 Courtney Brown, Alumni, MSW ’15, Senior Community Projects Manager